opensearch-project/documentation-website/_security-plugin/configuration/multi-auth.md

 ### Basic authentication settings

-The following settings are used to customize the basic username and password sign-in button.
+These settings allow you to customize the basic username and password sign-in button.

 Setting | Description
 :--- | :--- |:--- |:--- |